aryanchhetri231/aryanchhetri231/README.md

-🚀 **Turning Coffee ☕ into Code 💻 and Ideas 🧠 into Intelligent Systems 🤖**

-Hey there! 👋 I’m **Aryan Chhetri**, a Computer Science Engineer specializing in **Artificial Intelligence & Machine Learning** from **UPES** 🎓.
-I’m passionate about building smart systems, solving real-world problems with AI, and constantly exploring how technology can make life smarter, faster, and more impactful 🌍✨

-From training machine learning models 📈 to building backend APIs ⚡, I enjoy the entire journey of transforming raw data into meaningful insights and scalable applications.
-My curiosity for AI started with a simple question:
-💭 *“How can machines learn patterns like humans do?”*
-…and since then, there has been no turning back 🚀

----

-## 🧠 What I Work With

-### 👨‍💻 Languages & Core Skills

-🐍 Python | 🗄️ SQL | ☕ Java (Basics)

-### 🤖 Machine Learning & AI

-📊 Scikit-learn
-🧠 Supervised & Unsupervised Learning
-📉 Model Evaluation & Feature Engineering
-🔍 Data Cleaning & Exploratory Data Analysis (EDA)

-### 🔥 Deep Learning

-⚡ TensorFlow
-🧠 PyTorch
-🔗 Neural Networks
-🤖 Generative AI Enthusiast

-### 📊 Data & Visualization

-🐼 Pandas | 🔢 NumPy
-📈 Matplotlib | 🎨 Seaborn

-### ⚙️ Backend Development

-🚀 FastAPI
-🔗 RESTful APIs
-🛠️ Scalable Backend Learning Journey

----

-## 🛠️ Projects That Keep Me Awake at Night 🌙

-❤️ **Heart Disease Prediction System**
-Building ML models to assist in predicting heart-related risks using medical datasets and data-driven insights.

-🧬 **Brain Tumor Prediction**
-Exploring deep learning concepts to classify and predict brain tumor patterns with improved accuracy.

-🌐 **Salon Website Development**
-Worked collaboratively during internship to develop a responsive salon website using Java, HTML & CSS, focusing on better user experience and client engagement.

----

-## 📚 Certifications & Continuous Learning

-🏆 **DeepLearning.AI Machine Learning Specialization** — Andrew Ng
-🤖 **ChatGPT Prompt Engineering for Developers**
-📖 Always learning something new in AI, Backend Engineering, and Modern Development Tools.

----

-## 🎯 Current Mission

-Right now, I’m:

-* ⚡ Improving my backend development skills with FastAPI
-* 🤖 Exploring Generative AI & LLM applications
-* 🧠 Strengthening Deep Learning concepts
-* 🚀 Building projects that combine AI + real-world usability

-I strongly believe that:

-> 💡 *“The best way to learn AI is not just by watching tutorials, but by building things that actually solve problems.”*

----

-## 🌟 Fun Facts About Me

-☕ Debugging feels easier after coffee
-🌙 Most productive at night
-🔍 I enjoy breaking complex AI concepts into simple ideas 🚀 I get excited every time a model finally starts giving good accuracy 😅 Sometimes the bug fixes itself when I stare at the screen long enough

----

-## 🤝 Let’s Connect & Build Something Awesome

-I’m always open to:
-✨ Collaborations
-💼 Internships & Full-time Opportunities
-🤖 AI/ML Projects
-⚙️ Backend & Software Development
-🚀 Innovative Tech Discussions

-📫 *If you love AI, building cool stuff, or discussing futuristic tech ideas — we’ll probably get along really well.* 😄
+**Turning Coffee into Code and Ideas into Intelligent Systems** 🚀

+Hello, I am Aryan Chhetri, a Computer Science Engineer specialising in Artificial Intelligence and Machine Learning from UPES.
+I am passionate about creating intelligent systems and using AI to solve meaningful real-world problems.

+My journey into artificial intelligence started with one simple question: “How can machines learn patterns the way humans do?”
+That curiosity never faded.
+Instead, it led me to dive deeper into the field.
+Today, I truly enjoy the full process - training machine learning models, building backend APIs, and turning raw data into useful insights and scalable applications. 💻

+### What I Work With 🧠

+**Languages and Core Skills**
+Python, SQL, and Java (basics).

+**Machine Learning and AI**
+- Scikit-learn
+- Supervised and unsupervised learning
+- Model evaluation and feature engineering
+- Data cleaning and exploratory data analysis (EDA)

+**Deep Learning**
+- TensorFlow and PyTorch
+- Neural networks
+- Generative AI (enthusiast)

+**Data and Visualisation**
+Pandas, NumPy, Matplotlib, and Seaborn. 📊

+**Backend Development**
+FastAPI and RESTful APIs.
+I am actively working to build stronger, more scalable backend systems. ⚡

+### Projects That Keep Me Engaged 🛠️

+**Heart Disease Prediction System** ❤️
+I built machine learning models to predict heart-related risks using real medical datasets, aiming to deliver practical and reliable insights.

+**Brain Tumor Prediction** 🧬
+I explored deep learning techniques to classify and predict brain tumour patterns, focusing on improving accuracy and performance.

+### Certifications and Continuous Learning 📚

+- DeepLearning.AI Machine Learning Specialization by Andrew Ng
+- ChatGPT Prompt Engineering for Developers

+I am always learning and staying updated with new advancements in AI, backend development, and modern tools.

+### Current Focus 🎯

+Right now, I am:
+- Sharpening my backend skills with FastAPI
+- Exploring Generative AI and LLM applications
+- Strengthening my understanding of deep learning
+- Building projects that combine AI with real-world impact

+I truly believe the best way to learn AI is not just by watching tutorials, but by creating solutions that solve actual problems. 💡

+### A Few Things About Me 🌟

+- A good cup of coffee always makes debugging easier ☕
+- I tend to be most productive at night 🌙
+- I love simplifying complex AI concepts so anyone can understand them
+- There is nothing better than the moment a model finally delivers strong accuracy 🚀

+I am always open to interesting collaborations, internships, full-time roles, AI/ML projects, backend development opportunities, and thoughtful conversations about technology and innovation.

+If you are passionate about AI and enjoy building things that matter, I would love to connect. 😊

+Feel free to reach out!